 You are probably familiar with the term Game Theory, but do you know what it actually means?
-Read on to understand the advantages of this mathematical concept and how it plays into AI Repricing on Amazon.
+Read on, because you will quickly understand the advantages of this mathematical concept or as we like to call it, AI Repricing on Amazon.

 Game Theory and John Nash

-What it comes down to, if four men are in a bar with four women, they are likely (potentially) to want to dance with the hot blond woman, (assuming they all feel that she is the best suited for them).
-If they all decide to pursue her, there is a significant chance that none of the guys will end up dancing at all, especially because the other women won’t want to be second choice.
-Best case scenario, three of them will sit lonely at the bar, and only one of the guys will get to dance with the blond girl.
+What it comes down to is, if four men are in a bar with four women, they will likely all want to dance with the “hot blonde” one (Nash’s words not Seller Snap’s).
+If they all decide to pursue her, there is a significant chance that none of the guys will end up dancing at all.
+Because the other women don’t want to be second choice.
+Best case scenario, three of them will sit lonely at the bar, and only one of the guys will get to dance with the sought after blonde girl.

 Better to Dance Together than Not to Dance at All

 Game Theory tells the men to each pick a different girl to dance with.
-This way chances are high that all four women and all four men get to spend their evening together.
-No one feels like a second choice and no-one gets rejected.
-Three men might not be dancing with their desired woman, but at least they are dancing.
+This way chances are high that all four women and all four men get to spend their evening with a partner.
+No one feels like the second choice and no one gets rejected.
+Three men might not be dancing with their desired partner, but at least they are dancing.

 How to Dance in Amazon Price Wars

-If you always aim to win the Buy Box (or always go for the hot blond girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
-Other sellers will quickly react to your drop in price, and the Buy Box price will go down fast.
+If you aim to always win the Buy Box (or always go for the hot blonde girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
+Other sellers will quickly react to your drop in price, and the Buy Box price will quickly decrease.
 A race to the bottom is on.

-To automate this repricing process, the majority of professional Amazon sellers are likely using a repricing software.
-They apply complex rules or use artificial intelligence – machine learning.
-Game Theory repricing on Amazon in other words.
+To automate this repricing process, the majority of professional Amazon sellers are using some form of a repricing software.
+They apply complex rules or alternatively, use artificial intelligence machine learning; Game Theory repricing on Amazon in other words.

-Today, you stand little chance of competing against other FBA sellers if you are not using some form of repricing software.
-These softwares change your price every few minutes, but unfortunately, it becomes an impossible task when doing it manually.
+Today, you stand little chance of competing against other FBA sellers if you are not using some form of a repricing software.
+Amazon repricers change the price of your product continuously, thus, unfortunately, it becomes an impossible task when doing it manually.
 With that, come two more disadvantages:

 - Your repricing decisions quickly affect the repricing decisions of other sellers.

-- If you always aim to win the Buy Box, then this will usually result in a price war.
+- If you aim to always win or dominate the Buy Box, then this will most likely result in a price war.

 How does AI Repricing on Amazon Work?

-By collecting data – on pricing for example, directly from Amazon, it is possible to predict the behavior of your competition.
+By collecting data from Amazon – on pricing, for example, it’s possible to predict the behavioral changes in your competition.
 With a superior repricing tool that always seeks the optimal strategy for each Amazon listing, AI automatically applies the best approach for each specific situation.

 Examples of AI Repricing on Amazon

-Let’s assume that their strategy is to beat the lowest FBA price by $0.05 and they are probably using a rule-based repricer, set to match the lowest FBA price.
-They will always undercut your price by the exact amount that will lead to them winning the Buy Box.
+Let’s assume that the competitor strategy is to beat the lowest FBA price by $0.05 and they are probably using a rule-based repricer set to match the lowest FBA price.
+The competitor will always undercut your price by the exact amount that will lead to them winning the Buy Box.

 How to apply AI on your Amazon storefront?

-The Seller Snap platform offers an advanced AI solution for repricing on Amazon, as described in this article.
-In our opinion, AI-powered Game Theory repricing is the best solution to ensuring optimal sales on Amazon.
-However, as with any AI product, there will be scenarios when the AI is not the most suitable strategy.
+The Seller Snap platform offers an advanced AI solution for repricing on Amazon as described in this article.
+In our opinion, AI-powered Game Theory repricing is the best solution to ensure optimal sales on Amazon.
+However, as with any AI product, there will be scenarios where the AI is not the most suitable strategy.
 In this case, you might achieve better results by applying a simple rule-based repricer.
-This is why we developed our system to allow sellers to switch between AI and rule-based methods very quickly at all times.
+This is why Seller Snap built a system that allows sellers to switch between AI and rule-based methods very quickly at all times.